Opposition to United States involvement in the Vietnam War: Asian-Americans

-The anti-war sentiment by Asian Americans was fueled by the racial inequality that they faced in the United States.
-As historian Daryl Maeda notes, "the antiwar movement articulated Asian Americans' racial commonality with Vietnamese people in two distinctly gendered ways: identification based on the experiences of male soldiers and identification by women."
-Asian American soldiers in the U.S. military were many times classified as being like the enemy.
-They were referred to as gooks and had a racialized identity in comparison to their non-Asian counterparts.
-There was also the hypersexualization of Vietnamese women which in turn affected how Asian American women in the military were treated.
-"In a Gidra article, [a prominent influential newspaper of the Asian American movement], Evelyn Yoshimura noted that the U.S. military systematically portrayed Vietnamese women as prostitutes as a way of dehumanizing them."
-Asian American groups realized in order to extinguish racism, they also had to address sexism as well.
-This in turn led to women's leadership in the Asian American antiwar movement.
+The anti-war sentiment of Asian Americans was fueled by the racial inequality that they faced in the United States.
+As historian Daryl Maeda notes, "the anti-war movement articulated Asian Americans' racial commonality with Vietnamese people in two distinctly gendered ways: identification based on the experiences of male soldiers and identification by women."
+Asian American soldiers in the US military were many times classified as being like the enemy.
+They were referred to as gooks and their identity was racialized in comparison to their non-Asian counterparts.
+There was also the hyper sexualization of Vietnamese women, which in turn affected how Asian American women in the military were treated.
+"In a Gidra article, [a prominent influential newspaper of the Asian American movement], Evelyn Yoshimura noted that the US military systematically portrayed Vietnamese women as prostitutes as a way of dehumanizing them."

+Asian American groups realized that to extinguish racism, they also had to address sexism as well.
+This, in turn, led to women's leadership in the Asian American antiwar movement.
 Patsy Chan, a "Third World" activist, said at an antiwar rally in San Francisco, "We, as Third World women [express] our militant solidarity with our brothers and sisters from Indochina.
 We, as Third World people know of the struggle the Indochinese are waging against imperialism, because we share that common enemy in the United States."
 Some other notable figures were Grace Lee Boggs and Yuri Kochiyama.
 Both Boggs and Kochiyama were inspired by the civil rights movement of the 1960s and "a growing number of Asian Americans began to push forward a new era in radical Asian American politics."